NotMRGH/DatabaseCloner/README.md

    ```bash
    java -jar DatabaseCloner-1.0.0.jar
    ```
+   Then select option 2 to run from command-line and follow the prompts

 2. **Using Config File**:
+   - Configure your `config.yml` file with the desired settings
-   - Run the application with the config file:
+   - Run the application:
      ```bash
      java -jar DatabaseCloner-1.0.0.jar
      ```
+   - Select option 1 to run from config
    - The application will automatically detect and use the `config.yml` file

+## Telegram Integration

+To receive backups via Telegram:

+1. Create a new bot using [@BotFather](https://t.me/botfather) on Telegram
+2. Copy your bot token
+3. Get your Telegram User ID (you can use [@userinfobot](https://t.me/userinfobot))
+4. Enable Telegram in the config file and add your token and user ID
+5. (Optional) Configure SOCKS5 proxy if you're in a restricted network

 ### Security Note

-- The configuration file may contain sensitive information like database credentials
+- The configuration file may contain sensitive information like database credentials and Telegram tokens
 - Keep the `config.yml` file secure and never commit it to version control
 - The `.gitignore` file already includes `config.yml` to prevent accidental commits
+- When using Telegram, ensure your bot is private and only accessible by authorized users
+- For SOCKS5 proxy, consider using authentication for additional security

 ## Building from Source